id4h4lling/project-final/README.md

 # Final project

 This is the final project on the Tecnigo Bootcamp.
 It's a book teaser Single Page Application.
-It's about a group of women who during the nineteenhundreds saved their whole village from starving by walking all across northern Europe to sell and make jwellery out of human hair.
+The book is about a group of women who during the nineteenhundreds saved their whole village from starving by walking all across northern Europe to sell and make jwellery out of human hair.

 ## The problem